grcvhon/bci-minerals/sampling_design/README.md

 [Back to top](#)
 ##

-### 2) SBS design + BRUV deployment  sites & SNSS sampling sites + dredge area + spoil area
+### 2) SBS design prioritising BRUV deployment sites & SNSS sampling sites, dredge area, spoil area

 In this version, we incorporate the dredge and spoil areas of the BCI Minerals Project when coming up with a spatially balanced sampling design.
 Details about these areas are available via the [Mardie Project
 Dredge and Spoil Disposal Management Plan](https://www.epa.wa.gov.au/sites/default/files/Referral_Documentation/Att3_DSDMP%20%28O2%20Marine%2C%202025%29.pdf) (pp. 10,11).

-We first show the dredge and spoil areas in the context of the Mardie region.
+We first show the dredge and spoil areas in the context of the region.<br>
+{PLOT dredge and spoil area on map}

+We think that it is important to assess the levels of sea snake diversity and/or abundance before

+ and after dredging and spoil dumping activities in the area.

+ the impact of dredging and dumping of spoil on sea snake diversity and/or abundance in the area before and after